Vercaiu/Game/README.md

 # Game
 Combat Monsters look alike.
-Will have to download and use Xampp to access the online information
+Will have to download Xampp and place the lone_child folder in the htdocs to access the online information.